Marvel-D/Marvel-D/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/marvel_at_don)

 ### More About Me:
-🔭 I’m currently working on Desolate (a farm management system for KultureLabs) <br>
+🔭 I’m currently working on gaining Klarity <br>
-🌱 I’m currently learning cyber security and mastering best practices in software development <br>
+🌱 I’m currently learning cyber security, focusing on application security <br>
-🌍 Actively contributing to the development of the web eccomerce platform at Hiflaya Ltd <br>
+🌍 Actively contributing to the training of 3 million Nigerians in digital technology in the cyber security field <br>
 👯 I’m looking to collaborate on innovative embedded and/or software solutions<br>
 💬 Ask me about Software development, Cyber Security and Technical writing<br>
 📫 How to reach me: amosmarvellous48@gmail.com<br>
-⚡ Fun fact: I enjoy reading and practicing voice-overs
+⚡ Fun fact: I enjoy reading

-P/S: I'm also available for full-time web engineering roles; check out my work!

 <!--
 ### Tech Stack: